Infini-gram mini: Exact n-gram Search at the Internet Scale with FM-Index

 \subsection{Querying with \methodname{}}

 Similar to other exact-match search engines, \methodname{} supports two types of query: \textit{counting} the number of occurrences of a string, and \textit{retrieving documents} that contain a string.
-At query time, \methodname{} keeps all index files on disk as memory-mapped files, thus requiring only minimal CPU and RAM.
+At query time, \methodname{} keeps all index files on disk as memory-mapped files, thus requiring only minimal CPU and RAM (loading all indexes uses only $\sim30$ MB if RAM and 1 vCPU in our setting).

 Querying in \methodname{} is slower and more complex than in canonical suffix arrays due to the compressive nature of FM-index.
 The SA is subsampled, and the original text is shuffled and compressed, both requiring additional random disk reads to recover.
 The latency of queries is largely determined by the disk I/O performance.